mrspeaker/moncroffe/README.md

 - hit head slide down (and can get stuck in block)
 - camera looks through block when looking straight down
 - ray misses default to 0,0
+- clicking at air while moving causes jumping - if out of world, crash.
+	- because of ray misses!
+- block/face selection weird when very close to blocks

 # perf
 - re-mesh (when add/remove block) is super slow